 Welcome to the Mapping What Matters Digital Report

-In the last year, Alberta Ecotrust embarked on the most significant research endeavour in our 23 year history.
+In 2014, Alberta Ecotrust embarked on the most significant research endeavour in our history.
 Our goal was to better understand Alberta’s environmental nonprofits (ENGOs) and determine how we can best support them and the important work they do.
 ENGOs protect the ecosystems we rely on for health and prosperity, and our role is support them in this incredible role.

 To achieve our goal, we combined social network analysis with a comprehensive organizational needs assessment.
 Social network mapping allows us to understand the past and future relationships between ENGOs in Alberta.
 The needs assessment gives us a snapshot view of their strengths, their challenges, and the opportunities they face.
 The combination of these two tools enables us to build, bolster, and connect networks of nonprofits in ways that were previously unimaginable.